Get your patient on Targadox (Doxycycline Hyclate)

 - Infections caused by Clostridium species.

 In acute intestinal amebiasis, doxycycline may be a useful adjunct to amebicides.
+In severe acne, doxycycline may be useful adjunctive therapy.

 Prophylaxis:

 Doxycycline is indicated for the prophylaxis of malaria due to Plasmodium falciparum in short-term travelers (<4 months) to areas with chloroquine and/or pyrimethamine-sulfadoxine resistant strains.
-(See DOSAGE AND ADMINISTRATION section and Information for Patients subsection of the PRECAUTIONS section.)
+(See DOSAGE AND ADMINISTRATION section and Information for Patients subsection of the PRECAUTIONS section .)

 The usual dosage and frequency of administration of doxycycline differs from that of the other tetracyclines.
 Exceeding the recommended dosage may result in an increased incidence of side effects.